EnricVB/Celeris/docs/LANGUAGE_SPEC.md

 ## 3. Type System

-CSpeedy supports a variety of built-in types and allows for user-defined types.
+Celeris supports a variety of built-in types and allows for user-defined types.

 ### 3.1 Primitive Types